OpenSEMBA/fdtd/doc/smbjson.md

 + `type` followed by a string, indicates the type of JSON object that.
 Some examples of types are `planewave` for `sources` objects, and `polyline` for `elements`.
 + `id` is a unique integer identifier for objects that belong to a list and which can be referenced by other objects.
 For instance, an element in the `elements` list must contain a `id` which can be referenced by a source in `sources` through its list of `elementIds`.
 + `[name]` is an optional entry which is used to make the FDTD-JSON input human-readable, helping to identify inputs and outputs.
+Leading and trailing blank spaces are removed.
+Blank spaces are substituted by underscroes.
 The following characters are reserved and can't be used in a `name`: `@`.

 ### `<general>`